 The most important activities of the entity

-Main activity of the entity is as a Holding and Financing Company.
-In addition to it the Company is involved in development of medical and pharmaceutical products
+Main activity of Nanomi B.V.
+(The Company) is as a holding and financing company.
+In addition to main activity The Company is involved in development of medical and pharmaceutical products.

 Disclosure of going concern